Where are Master Effects pedals made?

 Can I run my pedal at 18V?

-All of our "amp in a box" pedals like the Martyr, Misanthrope, Seventh Son, Marauder, Virge, Vulgar, EQFH, Golden Ratio, TNT, SF72, Super 800, and other pedals are designed to take a 9V power supply and boost it to the correct voltage.
+All of our "amp in a box" pedals like the Martyr, Misanthrope, Seventh Son, Marauder, Virge, Vulgar, EQFH, Golden Ratio, TNT, SF72, Super 800 as well as the EQFH and PMEQ and other pedals are designed to take a 9V power supply and boost it to the correct voltage.
 For the most part, the 9V is converted to a ±15V supply (the equivalent of running your pedals with a 30V supply).
 Other pedals can be run at 18V for more headroom.
 NOTE: older Super 300 pedals with board revisions v4.4 or older should only be run at 9V.
 If you are not sure, please email us!

 What is the Master Effects warranty?